-As your family expands, you’re probably trying to figure out the best double stroller for your larger brood.
-Great!
-We’re here to help.
-We’ve been covering double strollers for 7 years now — I consider it our specialty
+As your family expands, you’re probably trying to figure out a double stroller solution for your growing fam.
+You’ve come to the right place!
+We’ve been covering double strollers for 8 years now — we basically have a PhD in Double Strollers

 You can do it!